Data management and cooperation¶

 Drag and drop Images between Datasets and Datasets between Projects.
 For HCS data, drag and drop Plates between Screens.

 If you delete one of the Datasets, any Images within it that are linked to other Datasets will be retained.
 Nevertheless, if you directly select and delete an Image that has been copied from another Dataset it will be deleted and lost from both Datasets.
-There is a clear warning in the OMERO.web when you try to delete such doubly-linked Image, see screenshot below.
+There is a clear warning in the OMERO.web when you try to delete such a doubly linked Image, see screenshot below.

 Organizing data of other users as an administrator, restricted administrator or group owner is made easier in OMERO.web in the following manner.